takusuman/tac.ksh/README.md

 }
 ```

-I personally think it is not really worth of using, since an actual
+I personally think it is not really worth of using, since an actually
-large file could easily overflow KornShell 93's limit of 2²²-1 ~ 2²²
+large file could easily overflow KornShell 93's limit of (2²² - 1) ~ 2²²
 elements on the buffer array and, although this does not appear to be
 an actual problem, I could also argue that the speed is not that great,
 since it would iterate two times.